TuGraph-family/Awesome-Text2GQL/README.md

 **Key Features:**

-+ Generates Schema Graph format schemas convertible to TuGraph modeling files
++ Generates SchemaGraph format schemas that can be converted into TuGraph modeling files or adapted for other database engines
 + Supports quantitative control over schema complexity through predefined node and relationship ranges
 + Uses LLM to generate Schema Descriptions and corresponding Schema JSON
 + Ensures polymorphism through SchemaGraph class for future database adapters